Top 20 Nuclear Weapons Videos (with Links)

 There’s lots of good free information out there about nuclear weapons, and the easiest way to learn is through video and films.
-I’ve put together a list of my favourite TED talks, documentaries and other videos on nuclear weapons.
+Here’s my top 20 nuclear weapons videos, TED talks and documentaries.

 Hope you find the list useful.

 Barefoot Gen (1983).
 The Japanese manga artist Keiji Nakazawa was six years old when the atom bomb fell on Hiroshima.
 When his mother died, he discovered that the radiation from the bomb had badly damaged her body.
 This so enraged Keiji that he decided to publish his memories of the bombing.
 This was made into a cartoon called Barefoot Gen. It’s emotionally difficult to watch, but it conveys in a few short minutes a glimpse of the true horror of the bomb.

 A Millennial’s View of Nuclear Weapons (TEDx 2017).
 Clare Conboy packs a lot in, and is an inspiration for young people everywhere.

 Dr. William Perry Speaks about the Risks of Nuclear Weapons (2017).
 Dr Perry was Secretary of Defense under President Bill Clinton from 1994 to 1997.
 He has produced two animated videos that vividly describe his twin nuclear nightmares of terrorism and an India/Pakistan conflict.